PoisotLab/ms_straight_lines/manuscript.md

 We have rephrased the question of connectance in food webs as the proportion of links realized above the minimum.
 There are several ways of writing down this model;
 we compare two possibilities below.
 In both cases, we use a discrete probability distribution as the likelihood, with the number of observed links $L_i$ above the minimum as 'successes' and the number of possible links as 'trials'.
-Each model tries capture variation in link number that greater than would be predicted by $p$ alone.
+Each model tries to capture variation in link number greater than would be predicted by $p$ alone.

 Our first model uses the Beta-Binomial distribution for observations of $L$;